Cooking in the great outdoors: Our guide to choosing the right pot

 ✅ A cauldron certified to European food contact standards

-✅ The 6-liter format, for the right balance between capacity and mobility
+✅ The 6-liter format offers the perfect balance between capacity and portability

-✅ Three feet, for stability without additional equipment
+✅ Three legs for stability without additional equipment

 It's the ideal companion for cooking outdoors healthily, simply, and without limits.

-At Approche Libre , all our products are tested in nature.
-Our cast iron pots are selected both for their robustness and to meet strict food standards.
+At Approche Libre , all our products are field-tested.
+Our cast iron cauldrons are selected both for their robustness and to meet strict food safety standards.

-A well-maintained cast iron pot can last a lifetime—and even be passed down from generation to generation.
+A well-maintained cast-iron pot can last a lifetime—and even be passed down through generations.
 Here's our method for preserving its cooking qualities and extending its lifespan.

 1. Rinse with cold water